 At about 30 miles long and 10 miles wide, Lake Winnebago sprawls across parts of three counties.
 Calumet County is to the northeast and Winnebago County is to the northwest.
 Fond du Lac County, French for "Far End of the Lake," cups the south end of lake.
 There is more than enough room for all kinds of boating including sailing, power boating, jet skiing and water skiing.
-The shore of the lake is rimmed with lighthouses, harbors, boat ramps and marinas with several access points for boaters.
-The lake is considered a shallow lake and has many shallow reefs and several islands to explore making it a popular place to canoe and kayak.
+The shore of the lake is rimmed with six lighthouses, harbors, boat ramps and marinas with several access points for boaters.
+The lake is considered a shallow lake and has many shallow reefs and several islands to explore, making it a popular place to canoe and kayak.

 Anglers flock to Lake Winnebago for the fantastic walleye fishing.
-Every year the lake plays host to several tournaments, and fishermen jealously guard their sweet spots.
-The lake is so large different parts of the lake fish like different lakes.
+Every year the lake plays host to several tournaments, and fishermen jealously guard their favorite spots.
+The lake is so large that different parts of the lake fish like different lakes.
 Lake Winnebago has abundant populations of largemouth bass, smallmouth bass, muskie, bluegill, and crappie and holds the Wisconsin State record for yellow perch - a monster 3 pound 4 ounce fish.
 Huge populations of lake sturgeon, both in size and number, live in Lake Winnebago.
 February begins spear fishing season for the impressive fish which can live for a hundred years and weigh a hundred pounds.
 Ice fishing for sauger and walleye is also popular with small villages of shacks and thousands of cars dotting the lake as soon as the ice is safe.

 There are several parks around the shore of the lake including Calumet County Park which has a campground, marina and swimming area.
 High Cliff State Park is the only state park on Lake Winnebago.
 Located on the north east corner of the lake, it takes its name from the limestone cliff of the Niagara Escarpment that parallels the eastern shore of the lake and offers spectacular views of the surrounding area.
 More than a mile of shore and 125 acres of the 1,187 acre park have been designated a state natural area.
 The park is also on the National Register of Historic Places because of effigy mounds built 1,000 to 1,500 years ago by the Siovan Indians.
 Visitors to the park can see mounds in the shape of panthers, buffalos and conical and linear mounds.
 There are also remnants of a limestone quarry and kiln started in 1895.
 The park has a marina, swimming beach, camping and plenty of places to hike.

-Whether it's the rich history, fantastic boating, abundant fishing or flocks of waterfowl something is sure to call everyone to spectacular Lake Winnebago.
+Whether it's the rich history, fantastic boating, abundant fishing or flocks of waterfowl, something is sure to call everyone to spectacular Lake Winnebago.
 Its recreation opportunities are only dwarfed by its impressive size.

 Copyright © 2007-2015 Lakelubbers LLC.
 All Rights Reserved.